 Marquette vs. Creighton Women's Basketball Predictions & Picks - December 13

-Wednesday's game features the No. 20 Creighton Bluejays (7-1) and the No. 19 Marquette Golden Eagles (9-0) squaring off at Al McGuire Center in what should be a competitive matchup, with a projected 70-68 victory for Creighton according to our computer prediction.
+Wednesday's game between the No. 20 Creighton Bluejays (7-1) and the No. 19 Marquette Golden Eagles (9-0) at Al McGuire Center should be a competitive matchup, as our computer prediction projects a final score of 70-68, with Creighton coming out on top.
 Game time is at 8:00 PM ET on December 13.

-The Golden Eagles are coming off of a 64-62 victory over Illinois State in their last game on Sunday.
+The Golden Eagles are coming off of a 64-62 win over Illinois State in their most recent outing on Sunday.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!